 Do you need to register a trade mark?

-Protect your brand – contact our Intellectual Property Law expert, Bret Gower today to set up an appointment.
+Protect your brand – contact our specialist Trademark Lawyer, Bret Gower today to set up an appointment.

 The Process of Registering a Trademark in New Zealand